Estrogen Dominance: Causes and Solutions

 By far one of the biggest sources of estrogen dominance is our modern diet.
 Commercially raised animals are injected with growth hormones to make them grow bigger and faster or to increase milk production.
 These hormones make their way into your food where they can disrupt your natural hormone balance.

 Plus, the pesticides, herbicides, and fungicides found on conventional produce are known endocrine disruptors that interfere with your natural hormone activity and metabolism.7

 While they may only exist in small quantities on individual fruits and vegetables, the cumulative effect quickly adds up.
 The long-term effect hasn’t been studied enough to determine exactly how this could lead to estrogen dominance.

-Unfortunately, our water has become heavily polluted with hormone-disrupting compounds including pesticides and fertilizers.
+Unfortunately, our water has become a cause of estrogen dominance thanks to heavy pollution with hormone-disrupting compounds including pesticides and fertilizers.
 Synthetic and natural estrogens from livestock and prescription medications are also found in our water.
 An unknown number of industrial chemicals from chemical plant runoff or the disposal of plastics and chemicals in landfills also appear.8

 Additionally, coal-burning plants emit more than 70,000 pounds of mercury into the air each year.
 This then settles into our water and impacts our hormonal levels (more on that below).

 Cosmetics, lotions, shampoos, soaps, toothpastes, and the numerous other body products we use often contain parabens, phenoxyethanol, phthalates, and other chemical compounds.
 Many of these have estrogenic activity.9 And since the average person uses 10-15 body products a day, with a total of 126 different ingredients, this exposure can quickly contribute to high estrogen levels!